-The Securities Industry and Financial Markets Association (SIFMA)1 strongly supports H.R.425 which would permanently exclude private-activity bond interest from the alternative minimum tax (AMT).
+The Securities Industry and Financial Markets Association (SIFMA) strongly supports S.138, which would permanently exclude private-activity bond interest from the alternative minimum tax (AMT).
 This bill will spur demand for private-activity bonds and lower the financing costs for state and local issuers at a time of critical fiscal and budgetary constraint.
-We urge Congress to include H.R.425 in any economic recovery package that is considered.
+We urge Congress to include a permanent exclusion of private-activity bond interest from the AMT in any economic recovery package that is considered.